Tennessee Buy Sell Agreement Lawyers

 A “hybrid agreement” typically gives the business entity an option to purchase an exiting partner’s interest, with the option assignable to the remaining partners.
 Under the “wait and see” approach, the buy/sell provides that the circumstances – such as the specific triggering event and the company’s financial situation at the time – will dictate whether the purchaser is the partners or the entity.

 Valuation is, practically speaking, the method of determining the price to be paid for an exiting partner’s stake.
-It is vital to have a method agreed in advance, as arguments over valuation are one of the largest sources of litigation involving buy/sell agreements.
+It is vital to have a method agreed in advance, as arguments about valuation are one of the largest sources of litigation involving buy/sell agreements.
 When a triggering event occurs, the departing owner will obviously argue for a higher price, and the remaining partners will want a lower price.
 However, if a method is determined in advance, all partners are more likely to think objectively when they are uncertain whether they will be buyers or sellers.
 Moreover, a predetermined valuation method avoids the awkward situation of bargaining with a deceased partner’s grieving spouse or children.

 There are three basic valuation methods frequently used in buy/sell agreements.
 The simplest is to stipulate to an agreed value.
 While this approach can simplify the transaction, it is generally disfavored because business values can change dramatically over time.
-A modification on this approach uses an agreed value but updates the number annually.
+A modification of this approach uses an agreed value but updates the number annually.
 The weakness here is that it is difficult to get partners to agree (a partner expecting to depart will argue for a higher number), and the partners may not be able to objectively judge the true value of their business.

 A second approach is to adopt a valuation formula based upon the business’s revenue and assets.
 The formula is determined up front and built into the buy/sell agreement.
 This approach can save money and conflict, though it is difficult to develop a formula that accurately values certain types of businesses, especially if intangible property such as goodwill, reputation, or intellectual property, make up a substantial portion of the business’s assets.

 For larger and more complex business, the best approach is usually to hire a valuation expert upon the occurrence of a triggering event.
 The valuation expert will review the company’s financial records, appraise all assets including intangible assets, and determine a fair market value as of the time of the triggering event.
 The potential problems with the valuation expert approach are that it can be expensive and that there is a potential for conflict if the business and the exiting partner each hire experts who arrive at different figures.
-In the event of an irresolvable conflict over valuation, a buy/sell agreement can provide for mandatory arbitration to resolve the dispute without litigation.
+In the event of an irresolvable conflict overvaluation, a buy/sell agreement can provide for mandatory arbitration to resolve the dispute without litigation.

 A buy/sell can also stipulate that differing valuation methods will be used depending upon the triggering event that occurs.
 For example, an agreement might provide that, upon a partner’s retirement, the business will hire a valuation expert and value the retired partner’s stake proportionally according to the partner’s percentage ownership compared to the total fair market value.
 On the other hand, if a partner voluntarily resigns early or is terminated, the agreement might use a formula that does not necessarily result in as high of a value, and the valuation might be discounted based upon factors such as minority ownership status.